Kitware/vtk-book/VTKBook/05Chapter5.md

 **&#118;tkPolyData.** Unlike vtkImageData and vtkStructuredGrid, the topology of vtkPolyData is not regular, so both the topology and geometry of the dataset must be explicitly represented.
 The point data in vtkPolyData is represented using the vtkPoints class similar to vtkStructuredGrid.

 The _Visualization Toolkit_ uses the class vtkCellArray to explicitly represent cell topology.
 This class is a list of connectivity for each cell.
-The structure of the list is a sequence of integer numbers (**Figure 5-12**).
+The structure of the list is a sequence of integer numbers ({ref}`Figure 5-12 <Figure-5-12>`).
 The first number in the list is a count (the number of points in the cell connectivity), and the next series of numbers is the cell connectivity.
 (Each number in the connectivity list is an index into an instance of a point coordinate list.)
 Sequences of count followed by the connectivity list are repeated until each cell is enumerated.
 Additional information such as the number of cells in the list and current position in the list (for traversal purposes) is also maintained by vtkCellArray.

 {#Figure-5-12 .figure-target}
 &nbsp;